rebnej/lick-caption-bias/README.md

 ## Compute LIC
 We evaluate various captioning models (i.e. [NIC](https://arxiv.org/abs/1411.4555), [SAT](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning), [FC](https://github.com/ruotianluo/self-critical.pytorch), [Att2in](https://github.com/ruotianluo/self-critical.pytorch), [UpDn](https://github.com/ruotianluo/self-critical.pytorch/blob/master/MODEL_ZOO.md), [Transformer](https://github.com/ruotianluo/self-critical.pytorch/blob/master/MODEL_ZOO.md), [OSCAR](https://github.com/microsoft/Oscar), [NIC+](https://github.com/kayburns/women-snowboard), and [NIC+Equalizer](https://github.com/kayburns/women-snowboard)).
 In the following commands, you can select a model in `$model_name` from them (i.e. `nic`, `sat`, `fc`, `att2in`, `updn`, `transformer`, `oscar`, `nic_equalizer`, or `nic_plus`).

+In the paper, LSTM or BERT is used as the classifier.
+Please run the following commands according to the classifier you prefer to use.

 </br>

 - To train the **LSTM** classifier on **human captions** and compute LIC in terms of **gender** bias run: